 Plastics Blow Oven

-The blow oven uses CMUs (cinder blocks) and bricks for the body, and can use propane or Kanthal wire as the heating element.
-The lid of the oven is made from MDF and silicone, and doubles as the holder for the acrylic being blown.
+The first oven I used for blowing bubbles was made out of cinder blocks and used propane.
+I later upgraded to using Kanthal wire as the heating element.
+The lid of the oven was made from MDF and silicone, and doubles as the holder for the acrylic being blown.
 The oven can be scaled up by increasing the amount of CMUs and the size of the lid.

-Click here for more information on the Hackaday Project page: Plastics Blow Oven
+Here's the original Hackaday Project page: Plastics Blow Oven